BasicCode/STM32MP151_Dev_Board_Buildroot/README.md

 * The *X11* package is included, and it tries to run as a service at startup.
 However the default configuration is incorrect and it only shows a black screen.
 To prevent X11 from starting, remove the file */etc/init.d/S40xorg*, or add a working *xorg.conf* file to the *overlay* folder.

 ### The Overlay Folder
 There are a few config files in the overlay file for either quality of life, or to make things actually work.
+Most are optional depending, or may even conflict with your desired settings.
 * **\boot\extlinux.conf** - Required to boot linux.
 U-Boot will look for this.
 * **\etc\init.d\S40xorg** - A dummy file to overwrite a default which is creatred when Xorg compiles.
 I don't want Xorg to start on boot.
 * **\etc\modprobe.d\esp.conf** - Config file telling the esp8089 driver which GPIO to use for reset.
 Since the driver doesn't work anyway, this will probably be removed.